 Edit: Reader Daniel Watters informed me that the author of this passage, who goes by the name “coldblue” on AR15.com is, in fact LTC Dave Lutz (USMC-Ret), the former VP for Military Operations at Knight’s Armament Company.
 Given what I have come to know of the military acquisition and project management process, especially during the late 70’s and early 80’s (ever seen the movie The Pentagon Wars?
 Watch it!), it seems entirely plausible.
 The product improvement contract was already written and things were already being manufactured, it’s hard to stop that kind of institutional inertia and go back to the previous profile.

 Now, there isn’t that much of a weight difference between the two profiles.
 The A2 weighs about 4.8 ounces more.
-That weight is also all out front, which does provide a bit more hang when shooting from certain positions (as noted in the above quote).
+That weight is also all out front, which does provide a bit more “hang” when shooting from certain positions (as noted in the above quote).
+If you aren’t familiar, “hang” refers to a slightly forward balanced rifle that is easier to settle on to target and jumps less after the shot breaks.
 My estimation is that some groups of shooters will tout the benefits of this hang over the expense of 4.8 ounces.
 But, if I had my way, we would go back to the standard pencil profile for general issue.
 These rifles were never meant for extraordinarily high volumes of fire, that’s what light machine guns are for.
 Malfunctions and accuracy loss due to increased rates of fire beyond the designed specification are another issue entirely.